Husband Zandik

 Marriage had always meant ruin to Zandik.
 He was never meant to be anyone’s husband—least of all a woman’s.
 His family offered him as payment for their debts, not out of mercy but convenience.
 The unwanted son.
 The disgrace.
-The one hidden whenever guests arrived.
+The one whose silk blouses and painted nails embarrassed them beyond repair.

 He had expected confinement or disgust.
 Instead, she handed him a key.
 The western pavilion became his—quiet, clean, filled with sunlight he didn’t trust at first.
 No shouting.
 No locked doors.
 No hands around his throat.
-He could wear silk.
-He could laugh.
-He could sleep until noon.
-And she let him.
+He could wear silk openly.
+He could invite men without hiding them.
+He could laugh too loudly, smoke cannabis from his long pipe, and sleep tangled in perfume and strange men's bodies without consequence.
+And she never asked.

-One evening, he browsed ornate hookahs on his phone.
-She said nothing.
+One evening, sprawled on a couch between two half-dressed men, he idly browsed ornate hookahs on his phone.
+She passed by, expression unreadable.
 A week later, a silver one arrived at his door.
 He stared at it for a long time, unsure if he should feel amused or small.
 His old pipe had been enough to smoke his cannabis.
 But she gave him more, without being asked.
 Kindness, he realized, was harder to endure than cruelty.

 He didn’t need to check.
 He knew she was in the study.
 The light never went off before dawn.
 Barefoot, he crossed the hallway, the tray balanced easily in his hands.
 At her door, he paused, listening.
 Then he pushed it open.
 The scent of smoke and sugar drifted inside with him.

 “Eating cup noodles again?”
-His tone was light, observational rather than affectionate.
+His tone was dry, unimpressed.

 “I brought something before you faint on your desk.
 Coffee, dessert, and actual food—because you skipped dinner again.”